Spurgeon008/Fashion-Assistant-AI-VTON-/BEFORE_AFTER_COMPARISON.md

 ## 🎨 Visual Transformation Overview

-This document highlights the dramatic improvements made to your GreatKart e-commerce website.
+This document highlights the dramatic improvements made to your SmartFitStudios e-commerce website.

 ---